 However, your encrypted connection will prevent anyone from communicating with your devices – even you!
 Use this approach only if you don’t need online access to your devices from outside your home.

-DDoS attacks are a curious phenomenon because the malware used to perform them doesn’t really hurt the person infected by it.
+DDoS (Distributed Denial of Service) attacks are a curious phenomenon because the malware used to perform them doesn’t really hurt the person infected by it.
 Instead, it turns their device into one small part of an army of bots that the hacker then uses to completely flood their target with fraudulent requests and shut their server down.

 The defence mechanisms for DDoS differ for bots and targets, and we’ll primarily be discussing the bot end of the equation.
 For a member of the bot army, the damage actually isn’t that significant.
 Besides the fact that having malware controlled by a hacker on your device is highly insecure, all the DDoS bot does is gobble up a fraction of your online bandwidth whenever it’s called on by the hacker to participate in an attack.
 Despite this, it’s still a good idea to do the world a favor by preventing your devices from becoming part of an organized attack.